 These vehicles are usually small, but not always.
 They range around 19-27 feet long.

 Their variety can make a Class B motorhome a little tricky at times to identify.
-The basis of what makes a Class B a Class B is the chassis it is built upon.
+The basis of what makes a Class B a Class B is its chassis.

 They either start their lives as:

 - A shell of a complete cargo van, usually a Sprinter, Ram, or Ford Transit. (regular Class B motorhome, like the one pictured above.)